Get your card

 - International Travelers who benefit from borderless USD spending with competitive FX rates

-- Freelancers and Remote Workers who receive payments in stablecoins and need an easy way to spend them
+- Freelancers and Remote Workers who receive payments in stablecoins and need easy spending access

 - Residents of Countries with Unstable Currencies who want to preserve value in USD while maintaining spending ability